Melt Rx Ultra Fat Burner Review

 So what's in Melt RX?

-Melt Rx also contains ingredients useful for mental focus and mood -- ginko, velvet bean extract, 5-HTP and rhodiola rosea root to be exact.
-Once again though, it's hard to tell whether these ingredients are "window dressing" or there's actually enough there to elicit a response.
+Melt Rx also contains ingredients useful for mental focus and mood—gingko, velvet bean extract, 5-HTP and Rhodiola rosea root, to be exact.
+Once again though, the “proprietary blend” makes it hard to tell whether these ingredients are “window dressing” or there’s actually enough there to elicit a response.